dyninst/dyninst/docs/proccontrol/public/ProcessSet.h.rst

       Allocates ``size`` bytes in all processes in this set.

       ..
-Attention:: It is the user’s responsibility to free the memory returned.
+Attention:: It is the user's responsibility to free the memory returned.

       ..
 Warning:: This behavior is undefined if ``addrs`` contains processes not included in this set.